MFA in Writing Resources

 Records/Access

 The Family Education Rights and Privacy Act (“Buckley Amendment”) of 1974 guidelines are followed.
-Student academic records are maintained in the Office of the Dean of the College.
+Student academic records are maintained in the Office of the Registrar.
 Faculty and Administrators may review student records as needed.
 Students may review their own records.

-Transcripts are maintained by the Dean’s Office and may be requested by students by writing to the Dean.
+Transcripts are maintained by the Registrar’s Office and may be requested by students by filling out this form.
 There is no charge for transcripts.
 Transcripts contain the teachers’ final evaluations.
 No student will be permitted to receive or to direct delivery of an academic transcript to another institution, agency, or individual until all of the student’s financial obligations to the College have been met.

 Campus Resources